caidam/stock-data-notifier/Readme.md

 # Stock Data Notifier

 This project fetches stock market data for specified symbols using the RealStonks API, stores the data in a DataFrame, and sends email notifications with the latest stock data.
+All of this automated by a cron job.

 ## Project Structure